 - Increased global steel production.
-Overall, steel production by customers under services contracts, including the impact of new and exited contracts, increased by 2% for the first quarter of 2018 compared with the same period in the prior year. - · New contracts increased operating income during the first quarter of 2018 compared with the same period in prior year. - Foreign currency translation increased operating income by approximately \$2 million in the first quarter of 2018 compared with the same period in the prior year.
+Overall, steel production by customers under services contracts, including the impact of new and exited contracts, increased by 4% and 3%, respectively, for the second quarter and first six months of 2018 compared with the same periods in the prior year. - The net of new and lost contracts (including exited underperforming contracts) increased operating income during the second quarter and first six months of 2018 compared with the same periods in prior year. - Foreign currency translation increased operating income by approximately \$2 million in first six months of 2018 compared with the same periods in the prior year.
+There was no meaningful impact of foreign currency translation during the second quarter of 2018. - Operating results for the second quarter and first six months of 2018 were positively affected by a \$3.2 million adjustment to previously accrued amounts related to the disposal of certain slag material in Latin America due to obtaining the necessary permits.